mlaroy/mikelaroy.ca/src/posts/basic-web-dev-2.md

 *But it still doesn't look like much...*

 How do we solve that?
 How can we make our site look better?
 Clearly there's more to it than just tags to give this some *style*.
-There are a couple of tag we can place in our HTML documents to help us out in this regard, and we'll start with the easier one.
+There are a couple of tags we can place in our HTML documents to help us out in this regard, and we'll start with the easier one.

 ## Adding styles with the Style tag